Blendify/blender-manual/blender_docs/manual/preferences/system.rst

       Use this method if you are using an `OpenSubdiv Compute`_ compute device.

 OpenGL Depth Picking
-   This option uses an alternate method of picking which uses depth information to select the front-most elements.
+   This option uses an alternative method of picking which uses depth information to select the front-most elements.
    It is only used for selecting with the cursor (not border select, lasso, circle select, etc.).

    Performance varies depending on your OpenGL hardware and drivers.